Michael Jordan Won As Hornets’ Owner Despite Scandalous Tenure, Ex-NBA Star Claims

-Michael Jordan the team owner doesn’t get the same glory as 6x NBA champion, MVP, and Air Jordan mogul, Michael Jordan.
+Michael Jordan the team owner doesn’t get the same glory as the 6x NBA champion and Air Jordan mogul Michael Jordan does.
 Charles Barkley’s criticism of his management ended their friendship.
 In fact, people even praised him for selling the Charlotte Hornets.
-Very few had the guts to publicly admit that MJ was a smart governor.
-One of them would be Jay Williams.
-After a motorcycle accident ended his career early, Williams rebranded into an analyst and businessman.
-He’s one of the sharpest insiders of the NBA business offcourt.
-After dissecting the empires Shaquille O’Neal and LeBron James built, he detailed how Jordan’s Hornets are a model of success.
+Very few would ever publicly claim MJ was a smart governor.
+However, one of them would be Jay Williams.

 In a very insightful Intsagram Reel, Williams called out the criticism in the opening line.
 “They said my GOAT was a horrible owner.
 That he couldn’t build a winner, that the Hornets never made a deep playoff run, that Charlotte was a failure.”